 Bus transportation companies have a duty to provide the highest level of care in providing bus passengers a safe passage to their final destination.
 Although the investigation has just begun, there is rarely adequate justification for slamming into a center divider, much less a disabled vehicle, on a straight, dry roadway, especially when added vigilance is necessary when traveling at high speeds in the dark, and to ensure safe transport of ticketed bus passengers.

 Other than the 3 deaths, only four people suffered major injuries.
 The three young women who lost their lives have been identified as Stephanie Cordoba age 20, Vanessa Gonzalez age 19; of Fresno and Sylvie Lopez Gray age 18 of Dinuba.
-It is unclear whether the 3 young women were killed when the bus collided with them of if they had died in the initial accident.
+It is unclear whether the 3 young women were killed when the bus collided with them if they had died in the initial accident.

 The cause of the initial accident involving the SUV and the median is unknown.